thk686/kdtools/README.md

 kdtools
 =======

 The kdtools package exports a C++ header implementing sorting and searching on ranges of tuple-like objects without using trees.
 It is based on a kd-tree-like recursive sorting algorithm.
 Once sorted, one can perform a range- or nearest-neighbor- query.
 More details are [here](https://thk686.github.io/kdtools/).
+Methods and benchmarks are [here](https://thk686.github.io/kdtools/articles/methods.html).

 ``` r
 library(kdtools)